Skip to main content

 STATUS:

 SB 19 (Rubio) - (SUPPORT) makes it a crime to threaten death or serious harm to anyone on school or place of worship grounds.
 It strengthens penalties for threats that cause fear for safety, making them punishable by jail time, either as a misdemeanor or felony.
-If the person making the threat is under 18, they would face only a misdemeanor.
+If the person making the threat is under 18, they would face only an infraction.
 This bill aims to increase safety at schools and places of worship by imposing stricter consequences for such threats.

 STATUS:

-Passed Senate Public Safety Committee
+Referred to Assembly Public Safety Committee 7/1

 AB 63 (Rodriguez) - (SUPPORT) Aims to reinstate the law that makes it a misdemeanor to loiter in a public place with the intent to engage in prostitution.
 The bill also ensures that law enforcement cannot arrest someone based solely on their gender identity or sexual orientation.
 Before making an arrest, police are required to document their efforts to offer services to the individual.